Mountain-Madness-24/peakbuddies/README.md

 - Generation oflinks for participants to opt-in.

 ### Networking Mechanism
-- A "speed dating" format where participants exchange LinkedIn profiles, receive conversation prompts from ChatGPT, and have timed interactions.
+- A "speed dating" format where participants exchange LinkedIn profiles, receive conversation prompts, and have timed interactions.
 - An option to explore other participants' profiles and request connections, facilitating the expansion of one's professional network.

 ### Pages